lbryio/spec/index.md

 Instead, LBRY has an algorithmic design built into consensus that encourage URLs to flow to their highest valued use.
 Following [Coase](https://en.wikipedia.org/wiki/Coase_theorem), this staking design allows for clearly defined rules, low transaction costs, and no information asymmetry, minimizing inefficiency in URL allocation.

 Finally, it's important to note that _only_ vanity URLs have this property.
-Short, memorable URLs like `lbry://myclaimname#a` exist and are available for the minimal cost of issuing a transaction.
+Permanent URLs that are short and memorable (like `lbry://myclaimname#a`) exist and are available for the minimal cost of issuing a transaction.

 ### Transactions